merkle-open/terrific-micro/project/docs/terrific-micro.md

 ### Creating Components

 Components are created in the `components` folder.
 A component is an encapsulated block of markup with corresponding styles and scripts.
+For a better overview it is useful to define different types of components.
+It is recommended to make subfolders like `atoms`, `molecules` & `organisms`
 A terrific module uses the following structure:

     /Example